Crispy Herbed Panko Chicken: crispy, juicy, and ultra-flavorful chicken that couldn't be easier to make!

 - Olive oil - extra virgin will provide the best flavor

-- Dried thyme - the full leaves (not ground), are best
+- Dried thyme - the full dried leaves (not ground), are best

 - Chicken - chicken tenders and boneless skinless chicken thighs can work in place of the chicken cutlets.
-If using tenders, reduce the cooking time to 15-18 minutes, or until cooked through to 165 degrees Fahrenheit.
+If making panko chicken tenders, reduce the cooking time to 15-18 minutes, or until cooked through to 165 degrees Fahrenheit.

 - Mayonnaise - traditional or full-fat mayonnaise can substitute for the reduced-fat mayo.
 The nutritional count of the recipe will be affected, however.